FRO Atim Kikoma “Let me do it myself” Vocational Training Centre

 We provide free self- employment oriented vocational training program, created because most former child soldiers grow up in the bush illiterate and only know how to operate guns.
 Therefore, we created this program to give them employable skills which they can take with them.
 Once they finish with rehabilitation they will be able to reintegrate within the communities.
 We hope to bring back lost hope and help build their confidences, so that they will walk a journey of success while rebuilding their lives.

-They are also on business management skills, communication skills, peacebuilding, human rights, family planning and HIV/AIDS.
-We also train them on life skills and provide both individual and group counselling.
+They are also on business management skills, communication skills, peace building, human rights, family planning and HIV/AIDS.
+We also train them on life skills and provide both individual and group counseling.

 Atim Ki Koma “Let Me Do It Myself” vocational program is designed to provide the economic development skills, free skill based vocational training, entrepreneurship and sustainable income generating needs of former child soldiers, orphans, vulnerable children, child mothers, vulnerable women heading households and youth out of school in Pader District IDP camps.
 It aims at empowerment through self-employment oriented vocational training.
 This is followed by capital input donation (including equipment and supplies) to launch a sustainable small business or income generating activity.